-Please Note: We are now accepting applications to grow industrial hemp for the 2019 growing season.
-Applications will be accepted until April 1, 2019.
+Please Note: We are no longer accepting applications to grow hemp outdoors for the 2019 growing season.

 - On this page:

-- Apply for a license between January 1 and April 1 of the year you wish to grow industrial hemp
+- Apply for a license between January 1 and April 1 of the year you wish to grow hemp outdoors

 - Departmental review and approval of application

 Complete the license application and submit with the $100.00 application fee between January 1 and April 1 of the year you wish to grow industrial hemp.

 2019 Cover letter and application to grow hemp (PDF) - Applications must be submitted before April 1.